ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/login-page.md

 mockIonicReact();
 ```

-Once complete, run `ionic serve` and `npm test` again and move onto the next section.
+Once complete, you can restart `ionic serve` and/or `npm run test`.

 ## The Login Page